 More than 70,000 Victorians currently live with the hepatitis C virus.
-Previously, only 1.3% of people with hepatitis C received treatment; left untreated, chronic hepatitis C can lead to cirrhosis, liver cancer and death.
-However, since March 2016, several new direct acting antivirals to treat hepatitis C have been made available on the PBS General Schedule.
+Previously, only 1. per cent of people with hepatitis C received treatment.
+Left untreated, chronic hepatitis C can lead to cirrhosis, liver cancer and death.
+However, since March 2016, several new direct acting antivirals to treat the infection have been made available on the PBS General Schedule.
 This means that medicines can be prescribed by GPs and supplied by community pharmacists.

 Our PHN supports primary care providers to manage hepatitis C through regular education and training.
 Use the links below to access online training or to register for upcoming events.

 - Online learning – Curing hep C – Your role as a GP (RACGP 2 category 2 points)